KBtechnologies/NeoFloppy/neofloppy.specification.md

 NOTE:
 - Not every drive and media supports all interfaces.
-  - The minimum viable media supports USB 3.1 Gen 2 only, tho such media is disrecommended.
+  - The minimum viable media supports USB 3.1 Gen 2 only, tho producing such media is discouraged.
 - It is recommended to support as many interface types as possible.
   - Implementation Freedom was given with the intent to allow for both cheap & low-bandwith as well as performance-oriented media.
     - SD for low-power embedded devices that may not support [booting from] USB.